trail-of-forks/solang/docs/targets/stylus.rst

 - `ArbSys <https://docs.arbitrum.io/build-decentralized-apps/precompiles/reference#arbsys>`_ is the interface of the ``ArbSys`` precompile
 - 0x64 is the precompile's address
 - ``arbBlockNumber`` is the function that returns the L2 block number

+Dynamic byte array memory layout
+________________________________

+In Ethereum Solidity, dynamic byte arrays are laid out as a 32-byte length followed by the array's contents.
+However, WASM Solang represents a dynamic byte array as:

+- a 32-bit (not byte) length
+- a second copy of the 32-bit (not byte) length
+- the array's contents

+Thus, code that was written for Ethereum Solidity and that relies on the Ethereum Solidity memory layout cannot be ported unchanged to WASM Solang.
+The code will have to adjust for the differences in the array's memory layout.

+See https://github.com/hyperledger-solang/solang/blob/45f01b471800e9d271eff4e9030897e306580ec8/stdlib/stdlib.h#L6 for more details.